Previous Class < ASA 108 > Next Class

 -

-The written exam is taken in an evening at anchor.
-Must pass the hands-on skills before being allowed to take the written test.
+Exam: The written exam takes place during an evening at anchor.
+Students must demonstrate proficiency in hands-on skills before being permitted to sit for the written test.

 -